 There are some things that just can’t be skipped when visiting Cape Town.
-Here is a list of 9 such activities that we as local recommend to every tourist coming to the city.
+Here is a list of 9 such activities that we as locals recommend to every tourist coming to the city.

 More information on the highlights of Cape Town, you can find in our post 17 Must-visit places in Cape Town.

 Take a cable car up to Table Mountain

 - Best time of the day to visit; morning and evening, in the afternoon the mountain is often covered in clouds.
 I’d suggest checking the forecast or looking out of the window before you decide to go up.